 How to Stop Emotional Eating: 7 Expert Tips to Take Control of Your Cravings

 While it’s true that I’ve been a professional mind-body weight loss coach since 2009, I’ve also had the experience of struggling with emotional eating personally.
-I think this makes me an even better coach since I do understand what it’s like but you don’t want to stay stuck in it, right?
+I think this makes me an even better coach, since I do understand what it’s like, but you don’t want to stay stuck in that place, right?

 To Stop Emotional Eating Can Feel Like an Uphill Battle